Van Cliburn: Early life

 At 12, Cliburn won a statewide piano competition, which led to his debut with the Houston Symphony Orchestra.
+He graduated form Kilgore High School.
 He entered the Juilliard School in New York City at 17 and studied under Rosina Lhévinne, who trained him in the tradition of the great Russian romantics.
-In 1952, Cliburn won the International Chopin Competition at the Kosciuszko Foundation in New York City.
+In 1952, Cliburn won the Kosciuszko Foundation's Chopin Piano Competition in New York City.
 At 20, Cliburn won the Leventritt Award and made his debut at Carnegie Hall.